NSDTI in the News

 JAN 16, 2022 Jason Crites, Founder/CEO of Assurance Health Data (AHD)In his interview with The Health Design Podcast, Founder/CEO of Assurance Health Data (AHD) Jason Crites mentions NSDTI as a key example of what’s on the horizon for the health data landscape.
 “Sepsis Alliance has publicly stated that they have a desire to have a national patient data trust,” he says.
 “That will allow people to have the data in a safe, secure, patient-first type of mindset.”
 Listen to the full interview here.

 Article: Sepsis: Standard of Care Fails While Novel Meds and Diagnostics Go Unused.

 APR 4, 2021 “‘One of the things missing from the sepsis conversation is data.
 We don’t have the data to advance clinical practice and innovation because it’s siloed among the states (and healthcare systems),’ and the players aren’t talking to one another, Thomas Heymann, president and CEO of the Sepsis Alliance, told the Salon audience.”
 To read the full write-up in BioSpace, click here.

 OP-ED: A National Sepsis Registry Could Help Defeat Sepsis, a Big Contributor to Covid-19 Deaths

-On June 9, 2020, STAT published an op-ed authored by Steve Q. Simpson, Karin H. Molander, and Rommie Duckworth outlining the need for a National Sepsis Registry.
+JUN 9, 2020 Steve Q. Simpson, Karin H. Molander, and Rommie Duckworth authored a STAT op-ed outlining the need for a national collection of sepsis-relevant data.
 To read it, click here.